davinci26/davinci26/README.md

 ### Hi, I'm Sotiris 👋

 I like solving problems using technology and code.
 I am a Software engineer at Microsoft in the Azure Core OS team.
-I am trying to make Windows the best Edge computing platform.
-Currently I am contributing to [Envoy Proxy](https://github.com/envoyproxy/envoy).
+Currently I am building service mesh for Windows containers.
+I am contributing to [Envoy Proxy](https://github.com/envoyproxy/envoy) and [OSM](https://github.com/openservicemesh/osm)

 If you built something using Envoy on Windows, please reach out!
 I would love to learn more about it.